prozilla-os/ProzillaOS/docs/src/guides/development.md

 | `pnpm docs:api` | Generate API reference docs via TypeDoc |
 | `pnpm docs:api:libs` | Generate API docs for libraries only |
 | `pnpm docs:api:apps` | Generate API docs for apps only |

-> [!NOTE]
-> The `pnpm build` command runs builds sequentially across all packages and websites.
-If you only need to rebuild packages, use `pnpm packages:build`.
-The docs website requires packages to be built first (this happens automatically via `pnpm docs:build`'s prebuild step).

 ## Code style